nubenetes/awesome-kubernetes/docs/introduction.md

 - [itnext.io: 12 factor Microservice applications — on Kubernetes](https://itnext.io/12-factor-microservice-applications-on-kubernetes-db913008b018)
 - [itnext.io: Isolating and Managing Dependencies in 12-factor Microservice Applications — with Kubernetes](https://itnext.io/isolating-and-managing-dependencies-in-12-factor-microservice-applications-with-kubernetes-988638f8bc6d)
 - [itnext.io: Processes — for 12-factor Microservice Applications](https://itnext.io/processes-for-12-factor-microservice-applications-70551a9021b)
+- [architecturenotes.co: 12 Factor App Revisited](https://architecturenotes.co/12-factor-app-revisited/) The Twelve-Factor App methodology is a methodology for building software-as-a-service applications by Adam Wiggins.
+We cover how they have since evolved, and what we can learn from them today and how they changed the status quo of yesteryear.

 ## Event Driven Architecture EDA